fajarkrisnajaya/BRI_Sentiment-Topic/README.md

 # Sentiment Analysis and Topic Modelling on Tweets about BRI

 This Jupyter Notebook contains code and analysis for sentiment and other metrics related to tweets about BRI Bank Indonesia.
-The dataset used is comprised of tweets from @BANKBRI_ID collected in December 2022, scraped using snscrape.
+The dataset is from tweets of @BANKBRI_ID collected in December 2022, scraped using snscrape.

 ## Introduction